spatialthoughts/courses/docs/python-dataviz-output/supplement_artistic_rendering.md

 ### Creating an Artistic Rendering of a City

+We can use basemap tiles from Stamen to create a high-resolution rendering of any city using the [contextily](https://contextily.readthedocs.io/en/latest/) library in Python.

 Contextily provides an easy way to render tiles for a location using the OpenStreetMap's Nominatim API.
 Any location name from OpenStreetMap can be geocoded and displayed using the [Contextily Place API](https://contextily.readthedocs.io/en/latest/places_guide.html).

-We can use it to quickly create a high-resolution rendering of any city using any supported basemap with exact dimensions.

 #### Setup
 The following blocks of code will install the required packages and download the datasets to your Colab environment.